suhasdhoke92/Interview_qna_Docker/README.md

 # Interview_qna_Docker

 This repository provides a comprehensive guide to Docker, a platform for containerizing applications.
-It covers common Docker troubleshooting scenarios, key Dockerfile instructions, and best practices for managing containers, ports, and data persistence.
+It covers common Docker troubleshooting scenarios, key Dockerfile instructions, best practices for managing containers, and day-to-day operations.

 ## Docker Container Exits Immediately After Starting